 Sarcasm isn’t easy to achieve online, but if you strike the right tone, you can give your crush a chuckle.
 In a dating message shared on Tumblr, Jeffrey wrote, “Hey, I have a gift certificate for Applebee’s right now.”
 Not a classy beginning but mildly intriguing.
 “You get two apps and two entrees for 19.95,” he continued.
 “What time can my mom pick you up?”

 He’s definitely kidding.
 At least, we hope he’s kidding.
 The whole message gets more and more ridiculous as it goes on, but the awkwardness seems intentional.
 What I also love about this message is he keeps it clean.
 It’s a wholesome sentiment that leaves you with many questions.
 I imagine a lot of the responses Jeffrey gets are, “lol, are you serious?”

 Last of all, we have I Hedonist making a self-deprecating joke on OkCupid.
 “My pillow tells me I’m a good kisser…” he wrote.
 He’s keeping it light, showing some vulnerability, and flirting just a little bit.

 It’s definitely original, but could be read as desperate, too.
-I’d add a winky face to soften the imagery and make it clear it’s a joke.
+I’d add a winky face to soften the imagery and make it clear that it’s a joke.